RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 - Set maintainers may deny any request at their discretion
 - Set maintainer may terminate a compatibility test at their discretion
-- Testers must use the specified emulator and core specified by the set maintainer to conduct all testing
+- Testers must use the emulator and core specified by the set maintainer to conduct all testing
 - Depending on how long a set is likely to take to master, a reasonable time limit will be determined by the set maintainer for the tester to complete the set
 - Test hashes that are not actively being tested will be unlinked and associated tests terminated
 - Only one tester will be approved per test hash